 There are a bunch of conditions that apply that do vary from state to state.
 The main one includes that the eligible property must be a brand new home (purchase or construction) up to a maximum value of $750,000, you can’t have previously received the grant or owned a residential property and you will need to live in the house for a minimum of 12 continuous months (the grant isn’t available on investment properties).
 Read more on the FHOG here.

 Keep in mind that like all government schemes, they are subject to change.
 So get the latest information from the State Revenue Office website relevant to your State.

 The historically low interest rates are great news for First Home Buyers.
+Our finance partner MAB has rates as low as 1.89% fixed for 2 years (comparison rate 3.19%)*.
 Because lower interest rates means lower repayments, your borrowing capacity can be higher compared to a high interest environments.
 That means you could potentially be approved for a higher loan amount compared to what you would if there were higher interest rates.
 While lenders will still work with a buffer just in case interest rates rise – interest rate rises aren’t likely to happen any time soon.

 *1.89% fixed for 2 years (comparison rate 3.19%)* is based on lowest market interest rate currently advertised and may be subject to change.
 This figure is a guide only and Porter Davis will not be held responsible for customer’s ability to obtain this rate. *WARNING: This comparison rate is true only for the examples given and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate.
 Please speak to our MAB representative for details.